starship/starship/docs/fr-FR/config/README.md

 ## Golang

 The `golang` module shows the currently installed version of Golang.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `go.mod` file
 - The current directory contains a `go.sum` file
 - The current directory contains a `glide.yaml` file
 - The current directory contains a `Gopkg.yml` file
 - The current directory contains a `Gopkg.lock` file
+- The current directory contains a `.go-version` file
 - The current directory contains a `Godeps` directory
 - The current directory contains a file with the `.go` extension